mattblackwell/Gov-50/chapter1.md

 Print the `world.pop` data by simply typing it into a line of code.

 `@hint`
-See Section 1.3.3 of Imai.
+Just type the name of the vector you want!
+See Section 1.3.3 (Vectors) of Imai.

 `@pre_exercise_code`